deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

   name: productpage-retry
 spec:
   hosts:
-    - productpage # either FQDN or a domain local for the namespace.
+    - productpage # Either FQDN or a domain local for the namespace.
   http:
   - route:
     - destination: